Dynamic Regret of Strongly Adaptive Methods

-According to Theorem 2 of \citet{Non-Stationary}, we know that the minimax dynamic regret of convex functions is $O(T^{2/3} V_T^{1/3})$.
+where $c=12 BG/(\sqrt{2}-1)$. \end{cor} According to Theorem 2 of \citet{Non-Stationary}, we know that the minimax dynamic regret of convex functions is $O(T^{2/3} V_T^{1/3})$.
 Thus, our upper bound is minimax optimal up to a polylogarithmic factor.
-The key advantage of the meta-algorithm of \citet{Improved:Strongly:Adaptive} over the restarted online gradient descent of \citet{Non-Stationary} is that the former one do not need any prior knowledge of the functional variation $V_T$.
-Notice that the meta-algorithm of \citet{Adaptive:ICML:15} can also be used here, and its dynamic regret is on the order of $\max\left\{ \sqrt{T} \log T, T^{2/3} V_T^{1/3} \log^{2/3} T \right\}$.
+Although the restarted online gradient descent of \citet{Non-Stationary} achieves a dynamic regret of $O(T^{2/3}V_T^{1/3})$, it requires to know an upper bound of the functional variation $V_T$.
+In contrast, the meta-algorithm of \citet{Improved:Strongly:Adaptive} does not need any prior knowledge of $V_T$.
+We note that the meta-algorithm of \citet{Adaptive:ICML:15} can also be used here, and its dynamic regret is on the order of $\max\left\{ \sqrt{T} \log T, T^{2/3} V_T^{1/3} \log^{2/3} T \right\}$.